 signed for John Lawless‘s Cardiff Devils.

 He enjoyed three highly successful seasons playing for the Welsh club, winning a host of trophies, including “The Treble” in his first season and scoring over three hundred goals in those three campaigns.

-He also tells us how Shannon Hope gave him his nickname of “Homey”, a name that still sticks with him today.
+Hilton also tells how Shannon Hope gave him his “Homey”nickname, a name that still sticks with him today.

 In the summer of 1995, Hilton asked new Manchester Storm, former Devils boss, John Lawless to sign him, he explains;